edgedb/easy-edgedb/chapter0/index.md

 ## A story to follow

 The book is divided into 20 chapters in which we imagine that we are creating a database for a game.
 The setting for our imaginary game is the scenes and locations from the book Dracula by Bram Stoker, published in 1897.
 Our job is to think a little about how to represent items like characters, events, locations, and dates in the book in a database used by a role-playing game built separately.
-In other words, something like C++/Rust/C# on the frontend, and EdgeDB as the game's database.
+In other words, something like [Python](https://www.edgedb.com/docs/clients/00_python/index/)/[JavaScript](https://www.edgedb.com/docs/clients/01_js/index/)/[Go](https://github.com/edgedb/edgedb-go) on the frontend, and EdgeDB as the game's database.
+(Why Python, JavaScript and Go?
+Because EdgeDB has drivers for all three of those languages.)

 Bram Stoker's Dracula was the perfect choice for this textbook for a few reasons: